paullepoulpe/master-thesis/src/06_Redesign.md

     val iFunc: Block[DeliteCollection[A]]
     val unknownOutputSize: Boolean

-    // bound symbol to hold the intermediate collection computed by iFunc val eF: Sym[DeliteCollection[A]]
+    // symbol to hold the intermediate collection val eF: Sym[DeliteCollection[A]]

-    // inner loop index symbol to iterate over the intermediate collection val iF: Sym[Int]
+    // symbol to iterate over the intermediate collection val iF: Sym[Int]

-    // size of the intermediate collection (range of inner loop) val sF: Block[Int]
+    // size of the intermediate collection
+    val sF: Block[Int]

-    // element of the intermediate collection at the current inner loop index val aF: Block[A]
+    // element of the intermediate collection at
+    // the current inner loop index
+    val aF: Block[A]
 }